Health Help Now

 The appointments link takes you to our new online appointments and repeat prescriptions service, which integrates with the surgery system and which requires a separate sign-up and login.

 Only fully registered patients may sign up for this service: if you have completed a pre-registration form on the website you must visit the surgery with your identification documents to complete your registration before signing up for online services.

 Online Services - Current and Planned

-Online services now includes limited access to your electronic medical record.
+Online services can now include a limited access to your electronic medical record via the Summary Care Record.
 Your medication, allergies, adverse reactions and immunisations are now available to view via the online appointments and prescriptions system.
 You must have already signed up to the online appointments and prescriptions service, however for this part of the service a separate ID-verified process is also required before access can be enabled.
 Please bring one photo ID and one proof of address to the surgery and complete the consent form available.

 Summary Care Record

 The Summary Care Record went live at the New Surgery on Thursday 30th October 2014.
 All non-dissenting patients have had an electronic Summary Care Record created for them automatically.
 This contains your current medication, any allergies you may have, and any bad reactions to medicines you may have had recorded.
 Only NHS staff directly involved in your care will have access to the Summary Care Record, and only with your express permission (except in an emergency).
 Further information and a link to the opt-out form are available via the Summary Care Record link and the SCR: your questions link to the right under Further Information.